 Within the context of anesthesia, it is primarily the μ receptor that is responsible for the opioid effects but the κ receptor is also responsible to a lesser degree.
 Stimulating the μ1 receptor leads to pronounced spinal and supraspinal analgesia but also to simultaneous respiratory depression via the μ2 receptor.
 No pure μ1 agonists have been found so far.
 Stimulating the κ receptor causes spinal analgesia and sedating side effects via receptors in the cortex.

 Fentanyl, alfentanil, sufentanil, and remifentanil are pure and selective μ agonists that are used for intravenous (as well as total intravenous anesthesia [TIVA]) and balanced anesthesia.
-Their benefits include good analgesic efficacy, low hemodynamic influence and antagonist ability.
+Their benefits include good analgesic efficacy, low hemodynamic influence, and antagonist ability.
 Furthermore, there is no liver or kidney toxicity and they do not trigger malignant hyperthermia.
 Even though they improve the tolerance of endotracheal intubation, they may lead to thorax rigidity, causing problems with assisted ventilation.

 They reduce respiratory center CO2 sensitivity leading to respiratory depression.
-This can result in hypercapnia with significant increase in cerebral perfusion and intracranial blood volume.
+This can result in hypercapnia with a significant increase in cerebral perfusion and intracranial blood volume.
 Another side effect of opioids is increased tone of the bronchial musculature resulting in increased respiratory resistance.
-Other disadvantages regarding anesthesia with opioids are insufficient reflex reduction, postoperative nausea, and the absence of amnesia with a relatively prolonged wake-up phase.
+Other disadvantages regarding anesthesia with opioids are an insufficient reflex reduction, postoperative nausea, and the absence of amnesia with a relatively prolonged wake-up phase.